Terzer-bit/TrainSME/README.md

 *Note: In case the project was already run with the previous command, there is no need for the parameter --build anymore*

-5. To access the running project, access the following address from your navigator:
+5. To access the running project, navigate to the following address on your navigator:
 	```
 	http://localhost:5173/login
 	```